Kim Peyton: Olympics

 Peyton represented the United States at the 1972 Summer Olympics in Munich as a backup swimmer.
 In the 1976 Summer Olympics in Montreal, Quebec, she won a gold medal in the 4×100-meter freestyle relay with teammates Jill Sterkel, Shirley Babashoff, and Wendy Boglioli, setting a new world record with a time of 3:44.82.
 This record would stand until August 26, 1978, when another United States swim team of Cynthia Woodhead, Jill Sterkel, Stephanie Elkins and Tracy Caulkins broke it with a time of 3:43.43 in West Berlin.

 Stanford University

+Peyton attended Stanford University, where she swam for the Stanford Cardinal swimming and diving team under Hall of Fame Head Coach James Gaughran.
+With strategic recruiting, Stanford included a second Olympian Jo Harshbarger, who was one of the earliest women to receive an athletic scholarship for swimming.
+A freestyle distance swimmer like Peyton, Harshbarger competed in the 800-meter freestyle in the 1972 Munich Olympics.

+In March 1978, while swimming for Stanford, Peyton helped the team move from seventh to fourth place at the Association for Intercollegiate Athletics for Women's (AIAW) National Championships in Durham, North Carolina with a second place in the 200 freestyle and a seventh in the 50 freestyle.

-Peyton attended Stanford University, where she swam for the Stanford Cardinal swimming and diving team.
-At Stanford, she met her husband Drew McDonald, who won a silver medal as a member of the 1984 U.S. Olympic water polo team.
+At Stanford, Peyton met her husband Drew McDonald, who won a silver medal as a member of the 1984 U.S. Olympic water polo team.

-Oregon Sports Hall of Fame
+Honors

 Peyton-McDonald was honored in 1975 with the Bill Hayward Johnny Carpenter Prep athlete of the year award as the Outstanding Amateur Athlete in Oregon.
 In 1989, she was inducted posthumously into the Oregon Sports Hall of Fame.
+The relay team of Kim Peyton, Wendy Bogioli, Jill Sterkel, Shirley Babashoff and Jennifer Hooker, who swam in the preliminary heats, was inducted into the U.S. Olympic & Paralympic Hall of Fame in 2022.
+Stanford established The Kim Peyton McDonald Memorial Scholarship in her honor.